Optical pumping of electronic quantum Hall states with vortex light

 Coherent manipulation of light-matter hybrids plays a crucial role in advancing future quantum technologies and optoelectronics \cite{bloch2022strongly,basov2016polaritons}.
 Particularly desirable is the control over the spatial degree of freedom in light-matter interactions.
 Typically, due to the presence of disorder or Coulomb binding, electronic wavefunctions are much more spatially confined than the wavelengths of associated optical transitions.
 Consequently, the light-matter interaction occurs locally, and neither the spatial profile of the optical field nor the spatial extent of the electron wavefunction has a significant influence on these interactions, a regime known as the dipole approximation.
 In other words, in this regime only direct optical transitions are accessible, and the transfer of linear and angular momentum, which enables optical control of the spatial degrees of electrons, is not possible.

 To understand this, one can consider a simplified model of a hydrogen-like atom, where the typical Bohr radius ($a_{\text{B}}$) is much smaller than the corresponding optical transition wavelength ($\lambda$).
 Therefore, the next-order quadrupole transition is weaker by a factor of $(a_{\text{B}}/\lambda)^2$ than the dipole transition, yet it is still observable in experiments \cite{Schmiegelow2016}.
 One approach to enhance such effects is to shrink the wavelength of the electromagnetic field, which can be achieved by using plasmonic effects \cite{andersen2011strongly,rivera2016shrinking}.
-Alternatively, if the electronic wave function is coherently extended over the associated optical transition wavelength, and electrons are more itinerant than bound, then a gross violation of dipole approximation is expected.
+Alternatively, if the electronic wave function is coherently extended over the associated optical transition wavelength, and electrons are more itinerant than bound, then a gross violation of the dipole approximation is expected.
 A striking example is the quantum Hall system, where the electrons in two dimensions are subject to a strong out-of-plane magnetic field.
-Consequently, the kinetic energy is suppressed and electrons exhibit cyclotron motions with chiral characteristics that make it a promising system to investigate the interplay of the chirality of electrons and photons and the transfer of angular momentum in between \cite{Gullans2017,Takahashi2018,Cao2021,suarez2023spin,hubener2021engineering}.
+Consequently, the kinetic energy is suppressed and electrons exhibit cyclotron motions with chiral characteristics that make it a promising system to investigate the interplay of the chirality of electrons and photons and the transfer of angular momentum in between \cite{Gullans2017,Takahashi2018,Cao2021,hubener2021engineering,suarez2023spin}.

-In particular, there has been a growing interest in investigating chiral and topological effects in photonic systems and also light-matter hybrids \cite{ozawa2019topological,lodahl2017chiral,Quinteiro2022,suarez2023spin,mehrabad2023topological}.
+In particular, there has been a growing interest in investigating chiral and topological effects in photonic systems and also light-matter hybrids \cite{ozawa2019topological,lodahl2017chiral,suarez2023spin,mehrabad2023topological}.
 Such topological features can be either in the momentum domain and lead to Chern bands, or simply in the spatial degrees of freedom, such as optical vortex beams.
 Specifically, in addition to spin, in the form of polarization, light can also carry orbital angular momentum (OAM) \cite{allen2003optical, bliokh2023roadmap}.
-Such an OAM is quantized and given by $\hbar\ell $, where $\ell$ is the mode number and determines the phase winding of a vortex beam.
-The interaction of such vortex beams with the material has led to a plethora of exciting phenomena \cite{Quinteiro2022}, such as the orbital photogalvanic effect \cite{Ritesh2020}.
+Such an OAM is quantized and given by $\hbar\ell $, where $\hbar$ is the Dirac constant and $\ell$ is the mode number which determines the phase winding of a vortex beam.
+The interaction of such vortex beams with materials has led to a plethora of exciting phenomena \cite{Quinteiro2022}, such as the orbital photogalvanic effect \cite{Ritesh2020}.